 This rewrite of chapter one of The Girlfriend Stage from Josh’s point of view contains SPOILERS for The Girlfriend Stage.
-You can get a free copy of The Girlfriend Stage by signing up for our readers’ group.
 Be sure to check out our other bonus content scenes, and our new goals for revealing even more exclusive content, always made available to everyone after the goals are met.
 And, as always, thanks for reading!

 As I usually do when Anna-Marie spends the night in my bed, I wake up gradually from a really good dream I can barely remember.
 I become aware of her slowly, my arm wrapped around her waist, the comforting sensation of her skin against mine, the soft sound of her voice.
 I’m pretty sure I respond, but half asleep as I am, I remember nothing between lying in bed and standing in the shower with Anna-Marie in my arms, making love to her while scorching water courses over our bodies.